igsemenov/Streamer_HPS_DGSEM/README.md

 # Streamer_HPS_DGSEM
-Implementation of the spectral element method for simulating streamer discharges
+Implementation of the spectral element method for simulating streamer discharges in low-temperature atmospheric-pressure plasmas.